ozzieba/aider/aider_plus_design.md

         budget_usd: 5.00 # Per /plan workflow
       agentic_workflow:
         max_retries_per_task: 3
+      sandbox:
+        enabled: true
+        type: docker # or firejail
+        docker_image: "aider-test-env:latest"
+        # The project directory will be mounted at /app in the container
     ```

 ## 4. Example End-to-End Flow: A Day in the Life of the Aider+ PM